 Sponsorships, Formula E and industry state of the art

-The capillary and frequent requests for sponsorships in Formula E offer the sponsorship industry a significant signal, which should not be ignored.
+Formula E sponsorship offer the sponsorship industry a significant signal, which should not be ignored.
 In the past few years we have often heard about “industry crisis”, “resource downsizing” and businesses generally lacking confidence in sports.
 Formula E is one of many examples we could draw that clearly show one important truth: businesses are still willing to pay attention to and invest their resources in areas where proposals, values, the future horizon and the people involved are worth it.

 The arguments on automotive makers we have addressed in the previous lines essentially apply to sports sponsorships too.
 If it is a marketing exercise, then such exercise must necessarily have ingredients and systems of values capable of driving brands (and customers) over to the future.
 In a context where businesses have hundreds of communication strategies at hand, finding money for sponsorships without being able to offer a counterpart that is up to the current market is far from being credible.